Shoes with optimum cushioning, lateral support, and flexibility for daily workouts and studio sessions. See workout shoes

 The Nike Flylon Train Dynamic utilizes a dual-density Phylon midsole.
 This material is made from the ethylene-vinyl acetate (EVA) foam pellets that have been compressed and heat-treated in a mold.
 The dual-density characteristic provides a firm perimeter that gives the sole unit its steady feel, while the center is soft to attenuate the force of impact with each step.

-The Nike Flylon Train Dynamic features a mid-cut ankle construction that allows it to contain the foot.
+Unlike most training shoes from Nike, the Flylon Train Dynamic features a mid-cut ankle construction which is reminiscent of a sock.
 The upper is made from an engineered mesh which gives it its stretchy property and enables users to wear or remove it quickly.
 The material is also breathable to keep the foot chamber ventilated during workouts.
 Synthetic overlays protect the high-wear areas to prevent the mesh from tearing.

 The shoe employs a unique closure.
 It utilizes the hook-and-loop strap tethered to the footwear by short laces.
 These laces pass through loops made by the Flywire, which are thin strings that function like the cables of a suspension bridge, creating a criss-cross pattern in the instep area to enhance the lateral strength of the upper when the strap is adjusted.